ILMostro/vimUser-Home/README.md

 to download this repo into the current directory; by executing the `addplugins.sh` script,

-    -the `vimUser-Home` folder is populated with the `pathogen` plugin for `vim`, -the `bundle` directory is created,
+- the `vimUser-Home` folder is populated with the `pathogen` plugin for `vim`,
+- the `bundle` directory is created,
-    -and the list of chosen vim-plugins are initialized as submodules in the `bundle` directory.
+- and the list of chosen vim-plugins are initialized as submodules in the `bundle` directory.

 vimUser-Home
 ============